fedora-copr/copr/python/docs/client_v2/resource_info/project.rst

 Project
 =======

+Project resource represents copr projects and operations with them.

 Access to the projects is done through :py:meth:`~copr.client_v2.client.CoprClient.projects`. property of initialized :py:class:`~copr.client_v2.client.CoprClient`.
 That property is an instance of :py:class:`~copr.client_v2.handlers.ProjectHandle`.
 Projects are represented by